dp1/iscream/README.md

 # Data processing

+## On-device processing

+The device aggregates the information on sound level and periodically sends comulative reports.
+This has the effect of reducing network load and forwarding only necessary information to the rest of the system via MQTT.
+Additionally, the trigger logic is running fully on the device itself, so that the network latency does not influence the capability of the device, and temporary network outages only influence status reporting and remote control capabilities.

+## Cloud based processing

 AWS receives the sound level reports and stores them in a DynamoDB table for later retrieval.
 The following rule takes care of this step

 |![AWS Rule](img/aws_rule.png)|